 - Contact Info/Office Hours: Feel free to ask for help before or after class, or by appointment.
 My office is Drescher Hall 314K (you can most likely catch me MW 2:30-3:30 and T 12:45-2 and 5:15-6:15), my phone number is (310) 434-4743 and my e-mail is firstname.lastname@example.org.
 Web Page: http://homepage.smc.edu/selby_william/

 - Outside Field Trips: You are invited to attend our optional field trips.
-Dates: They include our full weekend trip to the Wind Wolves Preserve on May 9-11 and a local one-day trip on Saturday, April 5 to places such as the Santa Monica Mountains.
+Dates: They include our full weekend trip to the Whitewater Preserve on Oct.
+24-26 and two local one-day trips on Saturday and Sunday, Oct.
+11 and 12 to places such as the Santa Monica Mountains.
 We will study coastal, mountain, desert and human landscapes and the forces and processes that are shaping them, including natural and human history.
 To get details, click Geog 35 on my home page.

 - Student Learning Outcomes (SLOs)